photo

 • Stone houses and facades (15th / 18th c.)

-• Fountains, old dovecotes, ancient fords,
+• Fountains, old dovecotes, ancient fords, cobbled streets,

 • Roman bridge (Envrême ravine)